 Non-stick teflon contains toxic chemicals called PFCs.
 When those pans get scratched, these chemicals are released into our food.
 Bake with over safe glass or ceramic.
 Cook with cast iron, stainless steel, or ceramic coated pots and pans.
 This is the cast iron skillet that I use in my home–ideal for frying, sautéing, and roasting.
 I also have a cast iron pan that was passed down from my grandmother I love.
 If you can find one of those, I highly recommend keeping it!
 Stainless steel is good for boiling and making sauces.

 Well there you have it!
 Ten easy steps toward a natural, non-toxic lifestyle.
-Print out my worksheet and keep it somewhere you can see it, so you know your progress and what you can accomplish next!
 This is an absolutely wonderful thing to do for your family, and like I said earlier, each and every win counts!
 Each change is leading you toward a safer, less-toxic, all natural lifestyle for you, your family, and your home.

 Please consult a doctor before making any health changes, especially if you have a specific diagnosis or condition.
 The information on this site should not be relied upon to determine diet, make a medical diagnosis, or determine treatment for a medical condition.
 The information on this website is not intended to be a consult with a healthcare provider.
 Any statements or claims about the possible health benefits from essential oils or eucalyptol have not been evaluated by the Food & Drug Administration (FDA) and are not intended to diagnose, treat, prevent or cure any disease.